top of page

 Students will gain knowledge in:

-Ensures students have a comprehensive understanding of the venue and vendor landscape within the events industry.
+Ensures students have a fundamental understanding of the venue and vendor landscape within the events industry.

 Health, safety, and risk management are integral to professional event management.
-This module explores how industry professionals ensure compliance and mitigate risks in various event environments.
+This module explores how to ensure compliance and mitigate risks in various regulatory environments.

 Students will gain skills to:

-Provides a detailed understanding of how professionals ensure events are safe, secure, and compliant with the applicable standards.
+Provides a detailed understanding of how professionals ensure events are safe, secure, and compliant with the applicable standards and regulatory environment.

 Successful events depend on strong stakeholder relationships and audience engagement.
 This module focuses on strategies used to enhance attendee experience and optimise stakeholder interactions.